geobtaa/metadata/index.md

 ## Introduction
-This guide was prepared with the objective of assisting Task Force members in the [Big Ten Academic Alliance Geospatial Data Project](http://z.umn.edu/btaagdp) and includes:
+This guide was prepared with the objective of assisting Task Force members in the [Big Ten Academic Alliance Geospatial Information Network](http://z.umn.edu/btaagdp) and includes:

 - overviews of collections scope and metadata schemas
 - a general description of the full workflow process